earok/scorpion-editor-demos/README.md

 * Snake sample derived from https://opengameart.org/content/snake-game-assets by Clear_code

 * Super Go Down The Hole is ported from the GameMaker game by Sergio Cornaga, featuring music by JMD.

+* Tones demo reuses some of the same assets used in Amigo the Fox

 * Translucency demo based on the original AMOS demo by bitbeamcannon. https://bitbeamcannon.com/amiga/